Proof that the remaining 10% is worth being whelmed for here.

 Synopsis: "Talia decides to pick sides once and for all and marries Bruce.
 She was not expecting this to involve eight children, two dogs, and cats.
 Lots and lots of cats."

 Comments: And ninjas.
 Unhappy ninjas, who will make you laugh, and then the next scene will make you laugh harder.
 Then, just when you're sure this AU can't get anymore ridiculous-yet-perfect...
 Hilarity Ensues.
 Also, legitimately happy Bruce.
+Also you will love every single bit of feels in this.

 Synopsis: Dick Grayson isn't adopted by Bruce.
 Instead, he grows up on the streets and navigates the underworld of Gotham using his own wits and bravery.
 When he runs into the YJ team, everything spirals downward.